Welcome to our Well-Being Champions page!

 This year the Well-Being Champions will help to develop the '5 Ways to Well-Being' in our school, healthy eating (including a healthy eating challenge week) and gardening among other things.

-Although we are not at school at school at the moment the Health Committee will be thinking about the ‘5 Ways to Well-Being’ soon and how we can achieve those 5 ways at our school and at home.
+Even when we were not at school at school, the Health Committee were thinking about the ‘5 Ways to Well-Being’ and how we can achieve those 5 ways at our school and at home.

-While you are off school have a think about how YOU can achieve the ‘5 ways to Well-Being’ each day!
+While we were off school we had a think about how YOU can achieve the ‘5 ways to Well-Being’ each day!
 There will be more opportunities than you think!

 Here’s a lovely Mindfulness activity you could do to help you take notice: